Custom Acrylic Shapes

 When designing the back images (side 2) of your acrylic, the image will need to be flipped left to right.
 If you are using text, make sure to un-flip your text so it is legible in the file.
 This will ensure it is legible when printed.

-The 8 x 4 inch acrylic is printed on opposite sides when double printed, just like a card or chipboard, however, the Large acrylic shapes is printed on 1 side.
-Divided by white, with Side 2 showing through the acrylic.
+The 8 x 4 inch acrylic is printed on opposite sides when double printed, just like a card or chipboard.
+For large acrylic shapes, however, both the front and back images are printed on one side, divided by white, with Side 2 showing through the acrylic.
+You will still design the files the same way.
 It is critical that your face and back are perfectly aligned.

 Adding Nicks and Optimizing your SVG